-Test-Guide.com is your ultimate source for ACT practice tests!
-We have compiled nearly 5,000 practice questions, including 18 full-length ACT practice tests and 5 official tests from ACT.
-Also use our list of ACT resources for study tips, subject-specific strategies and more.
+Test-Guide.com is your ultimate source for practice tests for the ACT!
+We have compiled nearly 5,000 practice questions, including 18 full-length ACT-style practice tests and have also included links to 5 official tests from ACT.
+Also, when you're preparing for the ACT, use our list of resources for study tips, subject-specific strategies and more.

 Test-Guide.com's practice questions have full answers and explanations - use them to get your highest score!